THE POWER OF GRATITUDE

-Most of us are sometimes grateful but we can be stingy with our gratitude.
+Most of us are sometimes grateful, but we can be stingy with our gratitude.

 If you cannot feel gratitude just yet, that's ok.
 Some people need to start with a lower emotion, especially if been unable to feel much emotion aka been in a state of apathy for a while.

-If this is you try taking the time to feel and express any emotions.
+If this is you, try taking the time to feel and express any emotions.

-Maybe some anger, genuine sadness, frustration and then find acceptance within.
+Maybe some anger, genuine sadness, frustration, and then find acceptance within.

 Find someone safe that can help open you up and feel again, or use a journal and express some emotion onto paper in whatever way you like.

-Once you begin feeling again you can then start practicing the gratitude exercise below.
+Once you begin feeling again, you can then start practicing the gratitude exercise below.

 Think about something you are or can be deeply grateful for.
-Pick a person that really means a lot to you and begin to journal about them in a journal.
+Pick a person that means a lot to you and begin to journal about them in a journal.

-Visualise them - feel them, hear them, see them in your mind.
+Visualize them - feel them, hear them, see them in your mind.